6 Perks of Having a Big Family

 3. You enjoy the sibling relationships.

 My favorite, favorite, favorite thing about having four children is seeing the way they interact with one another.
-I love seeing their relationships develop.
-I love seeing them crack each other up.
+I love seeing their relationships develop and seeing them crack each other up.
 I love hearing my two-year-old yell goodbye to his brothers by name as they drive away to school and hear them yell back from the window to him.
 It’s comforting to know that they will have their siblings to rely on throughout life.
 And it’s also nice for them to have built-in playmates, too.
 Of course with playing comes fighting.
-And that’s not my favorite part.
+That’s not my favorite part.
 But there is nothing better than watching all of my boys engage in a game together.
 It truly warms my heart.

 4. You appreciate the unique personality traits within children.